 What would be the Future of Whatsapp?

-Whatsapp is currently missing on some of the huge markets like Japan, China and Korea where WeChat is massive.
+Whatsapp is currently missing in some of the huge markets like Japan, China, and Korea where WeChat is massive.
 The acquisition is not the only solution here.
-It is lagging because of ideologies of different nations.
+It is lagging because of the ideologies of different nations.
 But still, if Whatsapp is covering a huge country like India then there is a great scope for its bright future.

 A number of companies are seen to have partnerships with Whatsapp to offer customer care to their clients.
 A strategic partnership can open the doors of monetization for the app.
 Facebook might consider including sponsored stories on Whatsapp like they do on Facebook itself and Instagram.
 If Whatsapp has survived so many years without adding Ads then it can survive very well in the future as well.
 If you are attracted to the facts and figures of the giant messenger Whatsapp then keep coming as we are planning to bring more feeds for you.